 The Bohemian Biergarten offers all kinds of music, from indie to metal to jazz to punk to polka (I mean, you would have to expect the latter here, right?).
 Live music (from local bands to international names) takes the stage every Friday and Saturday night.
 You can also find live music on many Thursdays starting at 9 p.m., along with $5 beers and $3 Jamesons.

 If an organized band isn’t what you’re looking for and you’d rather just jam with the raw, unpolished stuff, don’t miss the uber popular Wednesday karaoke nights, hosted by Marcus Lucas and his pink guitar.
-Celebrate with $2 wines all day.
+Warm up your vocal courage with $2 wines all day.

 Check out the biergarten’s Facebook for more info on specific shows and if there is a cover.